Zinc

 Zinc supplements are most effective if they are taken at least 1 hour before or 2 hours after meals.
 However, if zinc supplements cause stomach upset, they may be taken with a meal.
 You should tell your health care professional if you are taking your zinc supplement with meals.

-Is Zinc an antiviral?
+Is Zinc an plant compounds?

 What is zinc good for in woman?